 Just remember to do the proper stretches before doing any of these workouts.
-Also, to further aid in your weight loss, don’t forget to practice portion control and to add more fiber to your diet.
+Also, to further aid in your weight loss, don’t forget to practice portion control and add more fiber to your diet.

 Aging is an all-natural process, and there is no reason for you to stop taking care of your body or to feel like you should be slowing down.